jasonHYLam/TOP-balanced-binary-search-tree2/README.md

 - Array.concat() does not modify an existing array.
 To modify an existing array with .concat(), it must be reassigned, like so: array = array.concat(array2)

 - There is a difference between incrementing a counter outside of a parameter, and incrementing a counter inside a parameter.

+- Height() and Depth() require assigning a counter, and incrementing that counter every time a child node is accessed.